2105024/CS220-AU-portfolio/README.md

 - look into linking social media to the website to make it more fluid

 wk 10
-- aim to complete essay
+- work on essay reach 50% completeion
-- add images and hyperlinks to essay
+- add images of v and r maps to essay

--
+wk 11
+- focus further work on essay ie proof reading and cleaning up the writing
+- aim to work further on the website

+wk 12
+-complete base work of essay
+-add the last touches to the website

+wk 13
+-refine essay
+-finish repository